 It’s as damning as most such portraits have been, though hardly representative and on occasion, somewhat deceptive.

 Ari Hershkowitz was a teenager when he discovered the Internet, which we see Hasidic leaders railing against in public appearances.
-Stumbling through the world of knowledge — and opinion — there opened Ari’s eyes to options outside the controlling world of his community.
+Stumbling through the world of knowledge — and opinion — there opened Ari’s eyes to options outside the dictatorial theocracy of his community.

 “Wikipedia was a gift from God.”